optimagic-dev/optimagic/docs/source/development/eep-01-pytrees.rst

 The derivative of a function that maps from a 1d array to a 1d array (usually called Jacobian) is a 2d matrix.
 If the 1d arrays are replaced by pytrees, we need a two dimensional extension of the pytrees.
-Below we well look at how JAX does this and why we cannot simply copy that solution.
+Below we will look at how JAX does this and why we cannot simply copy that solution.